-Horizon [White Paper]: A Gas-Efficient Trustless Bridge for Cross-Chain Transactions
+Horizon [Research Paper]: A Gas-Efficient Trustless Bridge for Cross-Chain Transactions

-- If you’re technically inclined, skip to the bottom of the post and read the technical white paper (Scroll 👇 or Download White Paper Here).
+- If you’re technically inclined, skip to the bottom of the post and read the technical white paper (Scroll 👇 or Download White Paper Here), authored with top researcher Mahdi Zamani.

 - A bridge with cross-chain light clients, relayers, and prover full nodes, all trustless, no additional trust assumptions beyond the two blockchains that the bridge is connected to.